 Coagulation - Wikipedia Coagulation, also known as clotting, is the process by which blood changes from a liquid to a gel, forming a blood clot It results in hemostasis, the cessation of blood loss from a damaged vessel, followed by repair

-Coagulation | Definition, Factors, Facts | Britannica Coagulation, in physiology, the process by which a blood clot is formed The formation of a clot is often referred to as secondary hemostasis, because it forms the second stage in the process of arresting the loss of blood from a ruptured vessel
+Coagulation | Definition, Factors, Facts | Britannica coagulation, in physiology, the process by which a blood clot is formed The formation of a clot is often referred to as secondary hemostasis, because it forms the second stage in the process of arresting the loss of blood from a ruptured vessel

-Coagulation - Intrinsic - Extrinsic - Fibrinolysis - TeachMePhysiology Coagulation is the formation of a blood clot, and is essential to haemostasis Haemostasis is the body’s physiological response to damaged blood vessels, to slow down, minimise and eventually cease the bleeding
+Coagulation - Intrinsic - Extrinsic - TeachMePhysiology Coagulation is the formation of a blood clot, and is essential to haemostasis Haemostasis is the body’s physiological response to damaged blood vessels, to slow down, minimise and eventually cease the bleeding

 Blood Clots - Hematology. org Blood clotting, or coagulation, is an important process that prevents excessive bleeding when a blood vessel is injured Platelets (a type of blood cell) and proteins in your plasma (the liquid part of blood) work together to stop the bleeding by forming a clot over the injury